zhizhe258/1/readme.md

 ### 1.3 Integrate Gaussian Rendering and Mesh Collisions in Isaac Sim

-In this step, we combine **Gaussian Splatting** for high-quality visual rendering with **mesh geometry** for accurate physical collisions.
-The result is a single, complete USD scene that can be directly used for simulation and interaction in LeIsaac.
+In this step, we combine **Gaussian Splatting** for high-quality visual rendering with **mesh geometry** for accurate physical collisions.The result is a single, complete USD scene **as the background scene** for the next step.

 #### Step 1: Load and Align the Gaussian Scene and Collision Mesh

 - Begin by double-clicking the generated `.usdz` file to extract its contents.
 Locate `default.usda` in the extracted folder and drag it into the **Isaac Sim GUI viewport** to load the Gaussian splatting scene used for rendering.
 - Next, in the **Stage** panel, create an Xform at `/World/Xform`, select it, and add a reference to the `texture_mesh.glb` file using an **absolute file path**.
 At this point, the scene should contain `/World/gauss` for Gaussian rendering and `/World/Xform` for mesh-based collisions.
-- Before adjusting the mesh, first ensure that `/World/gauss` is **aligned with the world coordinate system** (i.e., its local axes and orientation are consistent with `/World`).
-Then **align `/World/Xform` to match the Gaussian scene**.
-In most cases, rotating `/World/Xform` by **180 degrees around the Z axis** is sufficient, although some scenes may also require scaling (commonly ×100) or additional translation and rotation adjustments.
-In this example, `/World/gauss` is first **rotated 180 degrees around the X axis**, followed by rotating `/World/Xform` **90 degrees around the X axis** and then **180 degrees around the Z axis**. **Make sure that the Gaussian splats and mesh geometry overlap correctly in the viewport.**
+- Before adjusting the mesh, first ensure that `/World/gauss` is **aligned with the world coordinate system**.Then **align `/World/Xform` to match the Gaussian scene**.Always ensure that the Gaussian splats and mesh geometry overlap correctly in the viewport.
+   * In most cases, rotating `/World/Xform` by **180 degrees around the Z axis** is sufficient.
+Depending on the source data, you may also need to apply scaling (commonly ×100) or additional translation and rotation adjustments.
+   * In this example, `/World/gauss` is first **rotated 180 degrees around the X axis**, and `/World/Xform` is rotated **90 degrees around the X axis** followed by **180 degrees around the Z axis** to achieve proper alignment.

 https://github.com/user-attachments/assets/e610ee7c-9bf5-4bf8-84fd-e42510012371